nanoc/nanoc.app/content/doc/data-sources.md

 <span class="firstterm">Data sources</span> provide items and layouts.
 A Nanoc site has one or more data sources.
 By default, a site uses the [filesystem data source](#the-filesystem-data-source).

 The site configuration contains the configurations for each used data source.
-For example, this is the data source configuration for the nanoc.ws web site:
+For example, this is the data source configuration for the Nanoc web site:

     #!yaml
     data_sources: